KDeveeAnanya/random-joke-generator/README.md

-# 😂 Random Joke Generator – Fun for Devs & Normies 😎
+# 😂 Random Joke Generator – Fun for Devs & Normies😎

 A playful web app that fetches and displays random jokes from various categories like **Programming**, **General**, and **Knock-Knock** using the [Official Joke API](https://official-joke-api.appspot.com/).